There's no doubt Kajabi was the OG of course platforms. A decade ago.

 Disadvantages of Kajabi

-Kajabi is a great platform.
-But the course landscape is changing fast.
-And in some ways, Kajabi hasn't kept up.
+The course landscape is changing fast.
+And Kajabi hasn't kept up.

-- It isn't good at live engagement.
+- It fails at live engagement.
 Kajabi's course platform has no livestreaming, no dynamic content, and not even native video hosting.
-Kajabi's strength is asynchronous courses and programs.

 - It isn't built for live courses.
 Some course platforms have native livestreaming, but Kajabi doesn't.
 And embedding a YouTube stream link into a course is not a live course.
 There's livestreaming in Kajabi Community 2.0, but that comes with its own set of problems.

-- It's hard to add a course community Kajabi recently added "Community 2.0" (an improvement on its previous forum).
-It has some features of a community platform, but users need a separate log-on to access it and a separate app.
-The platform that boasts marketing and course integration is missing course and community integration.
+- It's hard to add a course community.
+Kajabi recently added "Community 2.0" (an improvement on its previous forum).
+With some community platform features, users still need a separate log-on and separate app to access it.
+Kajabi fails at course and community integration.

 - You need two different apps.
 Kajabi has 2 different apps for its courses and community; that's 2 log-ons and 2 downloads if you want both.